ccallawa/alyvix_doc/getting_started/windows_start_button.rst

    Editor with the option ``-f start-test``, :ref:`the resulting file <test_case_data_format_top>` will be called :file:`start-test.alyvix`.

 #.
-In the Selector panel at the bottom left, change the name of our **test case object**
+In the Selector panel at the bottom left, change the name of our :glossdef:`test case object`
    :rawhtml:`<a href="../glossary.html#glossary-test-case-object"><i class="fa fa-tiny fa-question-circle"></i></a>`
    from the default name :guilabel:`VisualObject1` to a new one like :guilabel:`PressStartButton`: